CaldasGSM/zson/readme.md

 #### numbers

-Here is where our real problem starts, unlike the scoped data there is not extra bytes for us to put our "marker", and also unlike the literals there is not a fixed size used.
+Here is where he hit a bump, unlike the scoped data there are no extra bytes for us to put our "marker", and also unlike the literals there is no fixed size used.

 There are easy situations like the number `1234` that occupies 4 bytes allowing us to store a 32bit int, but that still leaves situations like `9`, where we have a single byte available.
-If we use it to put our number "marker" we will have no space for the data.
-If we store the data we won't know how to interpret that data without a "marker" signaling the type.
+If we use it to put our number "marker", we will have no space for the data.
+If we store the data, we won't know how to interpret that data without a "marker" signaling the type.

-But if we thing about that "marker" byte and it's special values, we can see that up until now we have only defined a few unique values (7 to be exact), and to store 8 different values we only need 3 bits.
+But if we thing about that "marker" byte and it's values, we can see that up until now we have only defined a few unique values (7 to be exact), and to store 8 different values we only need 3 bits.
-That leaves us 5 bits of the "marker" byte that we will never use, maybe, we can use those bits to store actual data.
+That leaves us 5 bits of the "marker" byte that we will never use, maybe we can use those bits to store actual data.

 This puts us on the right track.
 Not only that, but fiddling with the "marker" bits we can take care of another problem...

-Lets take the JSON `["One","Two"]` for example.
+Lets take the JSON `["One","Two","Three"]` for example.
 If we have a pointer to the start of the array, and we wish to get the item at position `1` (that being the second string).
-We need to "skip" the first item, but the only way to go to the end of a null terminated string is to read __all bytes__ until we get a `\0`.
+We need to "skip" the first item, but the only way to go to the end of a null terminated string is to read __all bytes__ until we get to a `\0`.
-If we knew that the string occupied 3 bytes, we could actually jump to its end, and fetch the following value.
+If we knew the size of the string, we could actually jump to its end, and fetch the following value.

 So if we are able to store the size of our objects, it will make random access faster.
 Of course JSON allows for arbitrarily big strings, arrays or objects.